fsharp/fslang-design/RFCs/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

 [design]: #detailed-design

-Currently, it is not possible to have an `unmanaged` constraint working on generic struct types.
+Currently, it is not possible to define a generic struct with the `unmanaged` constraint and substitute the type with another generic struct, even if its type is also constrained to be `unmanaged`.

 Consider the following code: